 I'm happy to let you know that this is a gluten free chicken soup that's easy to make and is a great alternative to the standard soup recipes that seem to be everywhere on the internet.

-- Spices - cinnamon, cumin, Aleppo pepper, salt.
+- Spices - We are using warm middle eastern spices such as cinnamon, cumin, Aleppo pepper, salt.

-- Chicken breast - cooked and shredded.
+- Chicken - This recipe calls for cooked and shredded chicken breast.
 Check our our tutorial on instant pot poached chicken to use for this recipe.

 - Chickpeas - canned would work well.
 Check out this guide on how to cook dried chickpeas if you prefer to cook chickpeas at home.